Naawshin/Art2Artist-Recognizer/index.md

 ---

 # Image Recognizer
-Can classify 20 famous artists based on their artworks <br/>
+This API can classify 20 famous artists based on their artworks. <br/>

 Artist names: <br/>
 1. Caravaggio